Denis2054/Context-Engineering-for-Multi-Agent-Systems/gpt-6-astra/README.md

-# GPT-6 Astra Local Computer-Use Workshop
+# GPT-6 Astra Local Computer-Use Workshop for Company Training and Implementation

 > **Educational workshop:** Build a local computer-use agent with GPT-6 Astra, the OpenAI Responses API, screenshots, and PyAutoGUI.
 >